marcantondahmen/automad-bulma/README.md

 - `checkboxNavbarRight`: Place menu items on the right of the navbar.
 - `checkboxHideSecondLevelNavbar`: Hide the second level (dropdowns) of the navbar menu.

+### Search
+The search field in the navbar can be enabled by defining a page as a results page.
+Therefore simply enter the internal URL of one of your pages for the `urlSearchResults` variable in the **Shared Data & Settings** section of the Dashboard.
+Note that the selected page needs to have a template including a pagelist like *Blog* or *Portfolio*.

+### Navbar Action Button
+To highlight a certain action of your site you can define an internal or external URL for the `urlActionButton`.
+A primary button will then appear in your navbar.

 ### Sorting Pagelists

 By default, pagelists are sorted by date descending.
 You can change that behavior by adding a value for the `sortPages` variable on a blog or portfolio page.
 To define the sorting of pages in the list, you have to provide a combination of the variable to sort the pages by and a sorting order like `date desc` or `title asc`.